 These include all the other ride-on cars, such as; tractors, trains, airplanes, and tow trucks.
 Depending on the specific one you choose, you get full operational systems such the plows, ladders, and or excavation systems.

 If your kid happens to fancy a particular car brand from the screens and wants to have a similar (by brand) ride-on car, there is a high chance that the ride is licensed.
-Licensed ride-on cars look exactly like the real car but come at a higher price.
+Licensed ride-on cars look exactly like real cars but come at a higher price.

 Top-class ride-on cars includes models like Injusa, Famosa, and Rastar.
 They have a range of options from which to select, but they come at a price higher than the lower quality power wheels.

 a) Ease of operation